cuong3/academic-kickstart/content/home/updates.md

 +++
 #### Updates:
+**5/2021**: I'll be attending CHI virtually.
+Feel free to reach out to chat.
+I'm always eager to talk about potential internship & collaboration opportunites.

+**4/2021**: Invited to speak at various graduate level HCI & computational video classes at University of British Columbia (from Prof. Dongwook Yoon), Yale University (from Prof. Julie Dorsey), and Portland State Universit (from my former PhD advisor Prof. Feng Liu).

 **1/5/2021**: One AR paper accepted to CHI 20201 We explored using 3D scanning to enable remote AR authoring.

 **11/20/2020**: Presented a talk titled "On-device creative authoring for virtual and augmented reality" at the George Mason University's [Distinguished Lecture Series](https://cs.gmu.edu/about/distinguished-lecture-series/).